airlift/airlift/http-client/README.md

-You can create an `HttpClient` or `AsyncHttpClient` using the `HttpClientBinder` and have it injected into your code using Guice.
+You can create an `HttpClient` using the `HttpClientBinder` and have it injected into your code using Guice.
 First, create an annotation for your client:

     @Retention(RUNTIME)
     @Target({FIELD, PARAMETER, METHOD})